Fiesta San Antonio 2026

 For fun with food and drinks, do not miss NIOSA (A Night in Old San Antonio), Fiesta Oyster Bake, the Taste of the Republic, and more.

-Then, explore distinctive cultures with deep roots at events like A Day in Old Mexico & Charreada, the Ford Mariachi Festival, and more.
+Then explore distinctive cultures with deep roots at events like A Day in Old Mexico & Charreada, the Ford Mariachi Festival, and more.

-Fun Fact: Did you know the city is home to over 100 Fiesta events, including parades, culinary pop-ups, exhibits, observances, and more?
+Did you know the city is home to over 100 Fiesta events, including parades, culinary pop-ups, exhibits, observances, and more?
 Finding a Fiesta event in San Antonio that speaks to your taste is easy.
 Attending them all may be hard!

-Plan Your Fiesta San Antonio Getaway Now
+Ticketed Fiesta San Antonio Events to Plan for Now

-- The Battle of Flowers Parade®
+- Battle of Flowers Parade®

 - The Fiesta Flambeau Parade®